cooscoos/Hoive/README.md

 Make this a server application so that people can play on the internet.
 Steps:

-- get rid of won/ended nonsense, just have won.
-- tidy up api make_action, it's cluttered and hacky
+- mosquitos working, need a good old tidy up

 #### Sqlite db